erinvdoyle/instatrip/README.md

 - From here, the user's departure data and the IATA airport codes (stored in the Sheet) for the user's selected cities are passed to the Ryanair API.
 This is accomplished with these functions: *get_airport_codes(), search_ryanair_flights(),* and *find_cheapest_flights()*.
 The cheapest applicable flight information for each city is then printed and the user may choose whether to *ask_for_flight_info()* or start the program over.

-- The *Exit* screen, accessed from the Main Menu, calls *exit()* to print the exit message and art, a url for a staycation article, and the option to return to the *Main Menu*.
+- The *Exit* screen, accessed from the Main Menu, calls *exit()* to print the exit message and ASCII art, a url for a staycation article, and the option to return to the *Main Menu*.
 </details>

 ## Design Choices